|

 Ideal.
 Horsman also made a Buster Brown doll.

-1916 Babbitt At Your Service Cleanser Boy,
+1916 Babbitt At Your Service Cleanser Boy doll,

 advertising doll made for them by

-1920-1962 Buddy Lee doll, 12 1/2 - 13" tall, made by the
+1920-1962 Buddy Lee doll, 12 1/2 - 13" tall, composition or hard

 1927 Baby Ruth doll, 1929 Chicos doll

-registered trade names for Curtis Candy Co.
+both registered trade names for the Curtis Candy Company.

 1930 Quaker Crackels cloth doll, 15" tall,